-Air compressor and accessory setup design
+Air receiver setup design

-Compressed Air can design the air receiver setup, supply the air receiver and install and maintain it.
+Compressed Air can design the air receiver setup, supply the air receiver and install and maintain it

 When we are planning the installation of an air receiver we will take into account the layout of your plant from a health and safety and production perspective.
 Poor location of an air receiver can affect the ongoing health and safety of operators, maintenance personnel and people in the surrounding area, as well as the integrity of the pressure vessel.